theirc/airbel/src/_projects/pop-up-learning.md

 With thoughtful facilitation and the best autonomous learning software, we can improve education access and quality in emergency settings.
 Within weeks of crisis onset and at a low cost-per-child, Pop-Up Learning aims to deliver locally-relevant, tablet-based learning that fosters emotional support, literacy and numeracy for primary school-aged learners.
 Pop-Up adapts to the varying needs of displaced children around the world, including different educational levels and languages.

-We are currently piloting autonomous learning with the Rohingya community in Bangladesh, where over 380,000 Rohyinga children don’t have access to learning opportunities.
+We have already completed an autonomous learning pilot with the Rohingya community in Bangladesh, where over 380,000 Rohyinga children don’t have access to learning opportunities.

 &nbsp;